-Foods such as chia seeds and quinoa have become synonymous with middle-class eating habits and have been popularized by clean eaters.
-These choices reflect a narrow perspective, and has become valuable "knowledge" and a sign of white female authority.
-What is being leaned on here, is the relationship between "aesthetic disposition as being inseparable from cultural competence" (Skeggs, 2004: 141) This aesthetic of skilled, yet demure, modest and likeable personae legitimates the clean eaters' position and practice of "educating others in 'how to live' by a 'symbolic action'" (Bonner and du Gay, 1992: 183).
-This group of clean eaters "legitimate(s) itself and the lifestyle(s) it puts forward as model" (Bonner and du Gay, 1992: 183).
-Thus, Ferguson, refers to her practice of juicing fruit and vegetables as a way to "make yourself feel slightly virtuous" (Ferguson quoted in Elle Decoration, 2015: 92).
+Ferguson, refers to her practice of juicing fruit and vegetables as a way to "make yourself feel slightly virtuous" (Ferguson quoted in Elle Decoration, 2015, September, p.
+92).
 Ferguson states that she uses Himalayan pink salt to season her homemade bread.
-Such comments demonstrate the construction of 'new' ethical selves through notions of good taste and cultural capital, where "better taste is usually aligned to upper-middle-class ideas" (Wood and Skeggs 2004 quoted in Smith, 2013: 146).
-The wellness movement demonstrates the social construction of taste (Wright, 2010: 275) through the creation of personal brands and the possession of cultural capital that seems to be enmeshed in senses of "entitlement and authority" (Savage et al., 2015: 97).
-These informal knowledges are packaged and commercialised through visual displays of neoliberal "utopias of self-sufficiency" (Hall, Massey and Rustin, 2013: 19).
+Such comments demonstrate the construction of "new" ethical selves through notions of good taste and cultural capital, where "better taste is usually aligned to upper-middle-class ideas" (Wood and Skeggs 2004 quoted in Smith, 2013, p.
+146).
+The wellness movement demonstrates the social construction of taste (Wright, 2010, p.
+275) through the creation of personal brands and the possession of cultural capital that seems to be enmeshed in senses of "entitlement and authority" (Savage et al., 2015, p.
+97).
+This informal knowledge is packaged and commercialized through visual displays of neoliberal "utopias of self-sufficiency" (Hall, Massey, & Rustin, 2013, p.
+19).

 Middle and upper-class white femininity traditionally set the conditions for their continued relevance and the parameters that define themselves as morally superior.
-That is, the use of their class position to garner admiration, inspiration and construct desire in others that encourage emulation in their performance of modesty, beautifying practices and bodily displays.
+That is, the use of their class position to garner admiration, inspiration, and construct desire in others that encourage emulation in their performance of modesty, beautifying practices, and bodily displays.
 Positioned as superior femininity, white women carry a discourse of white exceptionalism.

 As a class group, elite white women (re)produce narratives about their exceptional knowledge and capabilities (their cultural and social capital), which sets them apart, allows them to claim uniqueness.
 It also serves to distinguish them from the working classes.
 In the cultural sphere, black women are not positioned as exceptional.
-Elite black women are constructed as exceptions in the cultural landscape in which they have been historically defined as a problem

-(Hobson, 2005; Tate, 2012).
-Even within the parameters of standing as exceptions, there are limits to this, as in the case of Michelle Obama who was problematic for whiteness as her blackness challenged the preserve of white beauty as the dominant ideal (Tate, 2012).
+Elite black women are constructed as exceptions in the cultural landscape in which they have been historically defined as a problem (Hobson, 2005; S. Tate, 2012).
+Even within the parameters of standing as exceptions, there are limits to this, as in the case of Michelle Obama who was problematic for whiteness as her blackness challenged the preserve of white beauty as the dominant ideal (S. Tate, 2012).
 Therefore, despite the claim, or weak attempts to be relatable, it is not possible for these clean eaters to be relatable to the very women they exclude on the basis of their ascribed superior beauty.